+12.0 General

-12.0 12.0 General 12.1 Archaeology When considering any significant development proposal, the potential impact on archaeological remains should be professionally assessed and advice taken as to how they can be best preserved and protected.
+12.1 Archaeology When considering any significant development proposal, the potential impact on archaeological remains should be professionally assessed and advice taken as to how they can be best preserved and protected.
+Consideration should also be given for how the past uses, structure and buildings which inhabited the site could influence the design of new elements.
 12.2 Climate Emergency Retrofit proposals to improve energy efficiency should be carefully considered to ensure compatibility with traditional building materials, functionality and significance.
 If demolition is proposed, consideration should be given to the whole life carbon cycle, taking into account the embedded carbon of the existing building.
 It may be appropriate to retain and adapt the existing building rather than to replace it with a new building.
 The care and reuse of traditional and historic buildings in the area, in order to save energy and carbon dioxide, through better maintenance, management and energy efficiency measures, should be encouraged.
 12.3 Implementation and Review All the statutory duties under the Planning Acts resulting from conservation area designation need to be adhered to.
 The Council should adopt the recommendations made here and formulate a formal management plan (it is intended that this report will form the basis of this) which is reviewed regularly to ensure the policies remain useful and relevant.
 The Council should seek to undertake other relevant studies and produce further guidance as identified here, where the resources for this are available.
 12.4 Heritage Impact Assessments A heritage impact assessment should be provided by applicants, where a proposal is considered to affect the conservation area (either within the boundary or its setting) or a heritage asset within it.